Healthy Homes Assessment Mangateretere

 What We Do

-As building inspectors, we deal with all the aspects associated with specialist home examinations.
-We’re there to ensure you make the right decision when buying your next home.
+As building inspectors, we take on all issues associated with specialist home examinations.
+We’re there to make sure that you make the correct decision when purchasing your next property.

-We specialise in a variety of services to ensure you are completely aware of the state of any property that you might be thinking of buying or selling as well as additional services.
+We offer a wide range of solutions to make sure you are fully aware of the state of any property you might be looking to purchase or sell in addition to other services.

-We not only collaborate with you, but we also collaborate with a number of big clients like bank branches, local councils and insurance firms.
-They seem to appreciate their reassurance provided, due to the details that we offer in our reports of building inspections.
+We do not just cooperate with you, we also collaborate with a number of large clients including local councils, banks and insurance companies.
+They seem to like the reassurance provided, due to the details provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues discovered.
-With our comprehensive reporting it is no wonder that we have so many customers who recommend our service to family members and acquaintances.
+We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your reports, you are able to actually see any issues found.
+With our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports